Gastric Bypass in Mexico

-Having been performed for over 50 years, gastric bypass is the bariatric procedure in which surgeons have the most experience.
+Gastric Bypass has been performed for over 50 years.
 According to Columbia University’s Center for Metabolic and Weight Loss Surgery, about 50% to 66% of excess weight can be lost in the first two years after gastric bypass.
-Alternatively known as Roux-en-Y bypass, RNY, and RYGB, it also results in successful resolution of co-morbidities.
+Also known as Roux-en-Y bypass, RnY, and RYGB, it may result in the successful resolution of co-morbidities.

 Disclaimer: Weight loss results may vary.
 We do not guarantee any specific results.